Is Grammarly Premium Worth It?

 People don’t write letters anymore.
 Most of our communication occurs through emails and texts.
 What does all of this have to do with writing and English?

 Well, no one uses proper English in any communication these days, including me!
 I find myself not capitalizing letters, eliminating punctuation, and more.
 But that’s OK because I have Grammarly.
-This Grammarly Premium review will show you how to fix your writing mistakes and make you stand out from the rest-and not for the wrong reasons.
+This Grammarly Premium review will show you how to fix your writing mistakes, achieve your writing goals, and make you stand out from the rest – and, not for the wrong reasons.

 What is Grammarly and Why You Need It